tessmonical/ao3-bookmark-getter/readme.md

 You will need Python 3 installed.
 This is installed by default with MacOS, but I would recommend installing the latest version- it'll make installing the SSL certificate easier in the next step.

-If you're using Windows you will definately need to install Python 3 to be able to use this.
+If you're using Windows you will definitely need to install Python 3 to be able to use this.

+# Install "Requests" module

+I tried to use as few things that weren't built-in to Python as possible, but I needed this one.
+It let me easily persist cookies so that you can log in and grab your private bookmarks.

+Open up your terminal.
+Type `pip3 install requests` to install it.
+Wait a second or two for it to finish

 ### Install SSL certificates